ku-sldg/haskell-am/README.md

 * Note:  only the term at the TOP LINE of the input file is read as input.
 * Using a .hs file extension for the input file and an editor that supports Haskell syntax highlighting is useful if you are constructing Copland terms by hand.

+### `make termCompiled`
+---

+`make termCompiled` acts exactly `make term` described above, but with the addition of the `compile` option.
+This option tells the appraiser client to compile the copland phrase provided, and then to execute the sequence of instructions generated.
+Should generate the same result as `make term`.  **NOTE**:  a ConnectionServer must be running on your machine before this action is started.

 ---